 Diagnosis of Constipation in Children

-How do doctors diagnose constipation in children?
+How do doctors find the cause of constipation in children?

-During a physical exam, a doctor will listen for bowel sounds and feel the child’s abdomen for
+During a physical exam, a doctor may

 - masses, or lumps

 - perform a rectal exam

 What medical tests do doctors use to find the cause of constipation in children?

 Doctors don’t normally need medical tests to diagnose constipation in children.
 However, in some cases, your child’s doctor may use medical tests to help find the cause of constipation.